 - In a large bowl, mix together the sugars and olive oil.

 - Mix in the vanilla, egg and egg yolk.
-Use a spatula or wooden spoon to lowly incorporate the dry ingredients until the dough comes together.
+Use a spatula or wooden spoon to stir in the flour, baking soda, baking powder and salt.
 Stir just until the dough comes together.
 Fold in the chocolate chips.

-- Using an ice cream scoop to scoop out the cookie dough onto a cookie sheet lined with wax paper to prep for the fridge.
-Recipe makes 11-12 large cookies.
+- Using an ice cream scoop to scoop out the cookie dough onto a cookie sheet.
+Cover with plastic wrap.
 Chill 30 minutes.

 - Sprinkle with sea salt and carefully transfer cookies to a cooling rack to cool completely.